 - Cover your nose and mouth with a tissue when coughing or sneezing.
 Put used tissues in the bin immediately and wash your hands afterwards

 - Wash your hands frequently with soap and water for at least 20 seconds, or use hand sanitiser if soap and water aren’t available.
+This NHS video shows how to wash your hands thoroughly.

 - Clean hard surfaces such as worktops, door handles and handrails frequently.